fh48/hinsencamp.com/_posts/2018-04-14-Vue-Js-Carousel/2018-04-14-Vue-Js-Carousel.md

 categories: [vueJS, frontend]
 ---

-# How to design and build a carousel in VueJS

 A carousel, slideshow, or slider - however you call it this class of UI - has become one of the core elements used in modern web development.
 Today, it's almost impossible to find any Website or UI library which doesn't come with one or another kind of carousel.

 Why, though?
 In fact, carousels really deserve their popularity.
 They allow users to skim through available content without vertical scrolling or heavy mouse movements.
 Consequently, users save time and can focus on the displayed content as Carousels keep cognitive load to a minimum.